 What is an Internet of Things Platform?

 In the maelstrom of terms and definitions whirling around the booming phenomenon of the Internet of Things, it is easy to get things twisted and miss the point.
-To understand the whole idea of IoT, it seems indispensable to get to know the key technological concept at its heart, which is an IoT platform.
 This article will help you to wrap your head around the question of ‘What is an IoT platform?’.

 Basically, it can be said that an Internet of Things platform is the main place where the actual IoT magic happens.
 An IoT platform is at the heart of every IoT deployment, bringing together the hardware, connectivity, software and application layers to offer an efficient solution for device management and configuration, data collection and analysis, enablement of applications as well as connection with the cloud or on-site server.
 But before we go into the details behind the Internet of Things platform, let’s have a look at the basic components that make up every professional IoT system.